makeitMVPadmin/P3Forum-/README.md

 - Question asking functionality
 - Ability to answer an existing question
 - Responsiveness across various devices
-- Question and answer sorting by upvote, downvote and date
+- Question and answer sorting by upvote, downvote, and date
 - Robust error handling for various scenarios

 <p align="right">(<a href="#readme-top">back to top</a>)</p>